Incognito/python-architecture-linter/README.md

-All three rules can work together and make a project more maintainable, but (depending on implementation needs) it could add "overhead work" because you have to do extra work.
-For example, instead of calling the database directly from your templates you have to wire the model to the database call and route it through the controller and inject the data to the view.
+All three rules can work together and make a project more maintainable, but (depending on implementation needs) it could add "overhead work" because you have to add extra code to satisfy the constraint.
+For example, instead of calling the database directly from your templates you have to wire the model to the database call and route it through the controller and inject the data to the view, and possibly re-map the database model to the view model too.
 These are trade-offs in architecture choices which should be aligned with project design goals.
 If you intend to hack a project together in a week and throw it away, maybe you don't need those rules from above.
 Maybe those rules don't work in your specific case.
 It might be that your needs actually change entirely over the years and your architecture needs to change to reflect it.
+Often we find projects become unmaintainable because the architecture goals shifted slowly without anybody noticing or deliberately stating it.

 Architecture is a reflection of the conventions a project follows, not what tools it uses.
-Picking Celery or Kafka both have architecture, but using them in your project is just an implementation detail of an architecture (not the architecture itself).
-Picking *how* you will use Celery or Kafka is an architecture convention.
-This becomes more obvious when we look at other implementation details like Redis or Postgres, you would never say "this project has a Redis architecture".
+Tools like Celery or Kafka both have their own architectures, but using them in your project is just "an implementation detail" of an architecture (not the architecture itself).
+Picking *how* you will use Celery or Kafka is an "architecture convention".
+This becomes more obvious when we look at other implementation details of projects like Redis or Postgres: you would never say "this project has a Redis architecture", it sounds funny to say it because it is wrong.
+Some newer technologies like "AWS lambda" sound like "we use an AWS Lambda Architecture" but that tool itself is not the architecture, it doesn't define conventions, where code belongs, data-flow, or anything meaningful to help you build the system beyond "we use a PaaS solution".

 ## What is an Architecture Linter?